Chvg-png/chess-ai/README.md

 *Metrics and Evaluation*

 Training uses Stockfish centipawn outputs as ground truth.
+The model’s prediction is compared to Stockfish using numerical error metrics — primarily **MAE (Mean Absolute Error)** — on held-out positions.
+Lower MAE means the NN more closely matches Stockfish’s judgment.

 In practice, the engine plays strongly for its simplicity:
 - Consistently defeats *600–800* rated players in 3+2 rapid.
 - Moves show human-like priorities: activity, coordination, development.